A Blind Deconvolution Technique Based on Projection Onto Convex Sets for Magnetic Particle Imaging: THEORY AND METHODS

-In this work, we used a multi-dimensional x-space MPI simulation toolbox that we custom developed in MATLAB.
-This toolbox takes in parameters of an MPI scanner, together with nanoparticle size and relaxation time constant, and computes the MPI signal for a rectilinear trajectory using the multi-dimensional x-space formalism \cite{goodwill3}.
-Here, all simulations utilized a selection field of $($-6,3,3$)$ $T/m/\mu_0$ in the x-,y-, and z-directions, respectively.
-Note that an MPI FFP scanner with comparable selection field characteristics was previously utilized in \cite{lu}.
-The nanoparticle diameter was assumed to be 25 nm, a reasonable value given the recent developments on tailored MPI nanoparticle synthesis \cite{ferguson}.
-The drive field in z-direction was at 25 kHz with 10 mT amplitude, which roughly covers a partial FOV size of 6.6 mm.
-An overall FOV of 4 cm by 4 cm was utilized in x- and z-directions, with an $80\%$ overlap between partial FOVs along the z-direction to allow the recovery of the DC component that is lost due to filtering out of the fundamental harmonic \cite{lu}.
-The x-direction was rastered linearly.
-A single channel receive coil along the z-direction was utilized.
-The MPI signal was sampled at 25 MHz.
+MPI simulations were performed on a custom toolbox developed in MATLAB, using the multi-dimensional x-space formalism \cite{goodwill3}.
+The selection field had gradients $(-6,3,3)$ $T/m/\mu_0$ in x-,y-, and z-directions, respectively, comparable to that of a previously reported FFP MPI scanner \cite{lu}.
+The nanoparticle diameter was assumed to be 25 nm, a reasonable value given the developments on tailored MPI nanoparticles \cite{ferguson}.
+A rectilinear trajectory was utilized with an overall FOV of 4 cm $\times$ 4 cm in x-z plane, covered line-by-line by a total of 201 lines in x-direction.
+The drive field in z-direction was at $f_0$ = 25 kHz with 10 mT amplitude, covering a partial FOV (pFOV) size of 6.6 mm.
+Neighboring pFOVs had $80\%$ overlap along the z-direction, to allow the recovery of the DC component that is lost due to direct feedthrough filtering \cite{lu}.
+A single channel receive coil along the z-direction was assumed, and the MPI signal was sampled at a rate of $f_s$ = 25 MS/s.

-Note that in reality the MPI signal may also be affected by the nanoparticle relaxation effects that delay and blur the time-domain MPI signal.
-To test the robustness of the proposed method, these effects were incorporated using an exponential kernel that convolves the ideal MPI signal, as suggested by the x-space MPI theory \cite{croft, croft2}:
+In MPI, nanoparticle relaxation effects delay and blur the time-domain MPI signal.
+To test the robustness of the proposed method, these effects were incorporated via an exponential kernel that convolves the adiabatic MPI signal \cite{croft, croft2}:

 where